Jawfish/zipper/README.md

 # pls.zip

-[pls.zip](https://pls.zip) is a webapp where users can upload files to receive downloadable an archive of them.
+[pls.zip](https://pls.zip) is a webapp where users can upload files to receive a downloadable archive of them.
 The application is developed using the Python FastAPI framework.

 ## Getting Started